verdaccio/website/website/translated_docs/zh-CN/best-practices.md

 ### Expiring Tokens

-In `verdaccio@3.x` the tokens have no expiration date.
+Since `verdaccio@3.x` the tokens have no expiration date.
 For such reason we introduced in the next `verdaccio@4.x` the JWT feature [PR#896](https://github.com/verdaccio/verdaccio/pull/896)

 ```yaml
 security: